Hannah Greg: Religion and politics

 Hannah's life was shaped by British Unitarianism, a denomination of English Dissenters who have always valued education for girls as much as for boys.
 Dissenters suffered under various legal disabilities well into the 19th century, being barred from many professions and public appointments, which meant that their energy often went into trade and business instead.
 Many became wealthy as factory owners and helped to shape the Industrial Revolution.
-Another injustice of the time was that, before the Reform Act of 1832, Parliament had not changed with the growth and urbanisation of the country.
-Manchester, one of the greatest economic engine in Britain, had no MPs.
+Another injustice of the time was that, before the Reform Act 1832, Parliament had not changed with the growth and urbanisation of the country.
+Manchester, one of the greatest economic engines in Britain, had no MPs.

-The Lightbody family worshipped under Dr Yates at the Kaye Street Chapel (which moved to Paradise Street, Liverpool in 1791).
+The Lightbody family worshipped under Dr Yates at the Kaye Street Chapel (which moved to Paradise Street, Liverpool in 1791.

 Hannah had firm beliefs that men could not progress outside their God ordained social class.
-She belonged to wealthy merchantile middle class which in her eyes was the most fortunate place to be.
+She belonged to wealthy mercantile middle class which in her eyes was the most fortunate place to be.
 She believed that she had a duty to look after the education of her workers so they could progress.

 When she visited her husband's relatives in Ulster in 1794 she was struck by the poverty of the Irish peasantry.
 In a letter written during this visit she demonstrates a degree of sympathy with Irish radicalism that she may have imbibed from her sister-in-law, Jane Greg: " ... certain will be the day of retribution - England has not so much to answer for - but the crimes of this country and the crimes of old France are crying and will be visited ... to be Irish has always been sufficient to make anything obnoxious to the English government".

 On the eve of the Irish rebellion of 1798, the British commander, General Lake, denounced Hannah's sister-in-law (reputedly a leading United Irish woman) as "the most violent creature possible".
 Jane Greg found refuge at Quarry Bank from loyalist retribution.
 She was living with Hannah and Samuel when she died in September 1817.

 Their daughter Ellen later recalled that in the wake rebellion her parents were anxious lest her aunt's reputation, and letters she held from Lady Londonderry (Frances Pratt), step mother to Robert Stewart, the Chief Secretary for Ireland) revealing a mutual sympathy for the United Irish cause, might bring suspicion upon Samuel, as "the only Irish gentleman in the town".

 As pressure mounted on the Greg household with the suppression not only of Irish rebellion but also of radical dissent in England, Hannah wrote to William Rathbone: "we will hold fast to our Enthusiasm whatever betide, and I believe it is at least one means of holding fast our integrity".
 The prospect of continuing at Quarry Bank near the peaceful village of Styal may have had "particularly strong appeal".